diana-hep/femtocode/README.md

 (See [this blog post](http://blog.twitter.com/2013/dremel-made-simple-with-parquet) for a description of shredding in Parquet.
 Femtocode has a slightly different shredding algorithm and performs all calculations in the shredded form, rather than just using it for efficient storage.)

-Within Femtocode’s restrictions, there are only three kinds of operations: explode, flat, and combine.
+Within Femtocode’s restrictions, there are only three kinds of operations: explode, flat, and implode.

 #### Explode operations